planetfederal/qgis-suite-plugin/doc/gui.rst

 Drag & drop operations
 ***********************

-The tree supports drag & drop, and you can use it to relocate elements, publish data or edit the configuration of a catalog.
+The explorer tree supports drag & drop, and you can use it to relocate elements, publish data or edit the configuration of an element.

 .. image:: dragdrop.png